Regular completions of $\mathbb{Z}^n$-free groups: Preliminaries

 \subsection{Infinite words}

-Let $\Lambda$ be an ordered abelian group (we refer the reader to the books \cite{Glass:1999} and \cite{Kopytov_Medvedev:1996} regarding the general theory of ordered abelian groups). $\Lambda$ is called {\em discretely ordered} if it has a minimal positive element.
+Let $\Lambda$ be an ordered abelian group. $\Lambda$ is called {\em discretely ordered} if it has a minimal positive element.
 Let us fix a discretely ordered $\Lambda$ for the rest of this subsection.
-Hence, with a slight abuse of notation we denote the minimal positive element of $\Lambda$ by $1$ and the segment $[a,b]_\Lambda$ for $a, b \in \Lambda$ by $[a,b]$.
+Hence, with a slight abuse of notation we denote the minimal positive element of $\Lambda$ by $1$ and the segment $[a, b]_\Lambda$ for $a, b \in \Lambda$ simply by $[a, b]$.

 Now, following \cite{Myasnikov_Remeslennikov_Serbin:2005}, given a set $X = \{x_i \mid i \in I\}$, we put $X^{-1} = \{x_i^{-1} \mid i \in I\},\ X^\pm = X \cup X^{-1}$, and define a {\em $\Lambda$-word} as a function of the type